-Strategy 6: Continue to facilitate Prison Fellowship's Project Angel Tree program that provides Christmas gifts to children of incarcerated parents on behalf of the incarcerated parent.
+Strategy 5: Continue to help with Prison Fellowship's Project Angel Tree program that provides Christmas gifts to children of incarcerated parents on behalf of the incarcerated parent.

-Strategy 7: Continue to promote evaluation and improvement of volunteer programs at chaplain's quarterly meetings.
+Strategy 6: Continue to promote evaluation and improvement of volunteer programs at chaplain's quarterly meetings.
 Develop training program for volunteer leaders to provide initial orientation training for their new volunteers and then network with chaplains to obtain National Criminal Information Center (NCIC) clearances and prison facility approval.

-Strategy 8: Continue to promote networking among chaplains and Native American Spiritual Advisor at quarterly meetings.
+Strategy 7: Continue to promote networking among chaplains and Native American Spiritual Advisor at quarterly meetings.
 Evaluate compliance with Native American Counseling Act.

-Strategy 9: Facilitate communication and support for inmate families through the expansion of Wings Family Ministry at public and private prison facilities.
+Strategy 8: Facilitate communication and support for inmate families through the expansion of Wings Family Ministry at public and private prison facilities.

-Strategy 10: Develop pilot program at Southern New Mexico Correctional Facility (SNMCF) in Las Cruces with Crossings volunteer program leaders and Success for Offenders after Release Program.
+Strategy 9: Provide aftercare program support at Southern New Mexico Correctional Facility (SNMCF) in Las Cruces for with Crossings volunteer program leaders and Success for Offenders after Release Program.